Paxillus involutus: Ecology, distribution and habitat

-Highly abundant, the brown roll-rim is found across the Northern Hemisphere, Europe and Asia, with records from India, China, Japan, Iran, and Turkey's eastern Anatolia.
+Highly abundant, the species is found across the Northern Hemisphere, Europe and Asia, with records from India, China, Japan, Iran, and Turkey's eastern Anatolia.
 It is equally widely distributed across northern North America, extending north to Alaska, where it has been collected from tundra near Coldfoot in the interior of the state.
 In southwestern Greenland, P. involutus has been recorded under the birch species Betula nana, B. pubescens and B. glandulosa.
 The mushroom is more common in coniferous woods in Europe, but is also closely associated with birch (Betula pendula).
 Within woodland, it prefers wet places or boggy ground, and avoids calcareous (chalky) soils.
 It has been noted to grow alongside Boletus badius in Europe, and Leccinum scabrum and Lactarius plumbeus in the Pacific Northwest region of North America.
 There it is found in both deciduous and coniferous woodland, commonly under plantings of white birch (Betula papyrifera) in urban areas.
 It is one of a small number of fungal species which thrive in Pinus radiata plantations planted outside their natural range.
 A study of polluted Scots pine forest around Oulu in northern Finland found that P. involutus became more abundant in more polluted areas while other species declined.
 Emissions from pulp mills, fertiliser, heating and traffic were responsible for the pollution, which was measured by sulfur levels in the pine needles.

 Paxillus involutus can be found growing on lawns and old meadows throughout its distribution.
 Fruit bodies are generally terrestrial, though they may be found on woody material around tree stumps.
 They generally appear in autumn and late summer.
 In California, David Arora discerned a larger form associated with oak and pine which appears in late autumn and winter, as well as the typical form that is associated with birch plantings and appears in autumn.
 Several species of flies and beetles have been recorded using the fruit bodies to rear their young.
 The mushroom can be infected by Hypomyces chrysospermus, or bolete eater, a mould species that parasitises Boletales members.
 Infection results in the appearance of a whitish powder that first manifests on the pores, then spreads over the surface of the mushroom, becoming golden yellow to reddish-brown in maturity.

 Australian mycologist John Burton Cleland noted it occurring under larch (Larix), oak, pine, birch and other introduced trees in South Australia in 1934, and it has subsequently been recorded in New South Wales, Victoria (where it was found near Betula and Populus) and Western Australia.
 It has been recorded under introduced birch (Betula) and hazel (Corylus) in New Zealand.
 Mycologist Rolf Singer reported a similar situation in South America, with the species recorded under introduced trees in Chile.
 It is likely to have been transported to those countries in the soil of imported European trees.